atet/ggj2022/README.md

 ## 4. Application Programming Interface

-Congratulations on deploying GPT-2 to work locally on your computer, let's try to package this capability up into something more practical, such as an API ([application programming interface](https://www.ibm.com/cloud/learn/rest-apis))
+**Congratulations on deploying GPT-2 to work locally on your computer**, let's try to package this capability up into something more practical, such as an API ([application programming interface](https://www.ibm.com/cloud/learn/rest-apis))

-We will use the Flask framework to supercharge our capability into the web, so quit Python and install Flask:
+We will use the Flask framework to supercharge our capability into the web, so quit Python and then install Flask:

 ```console
 >>> quit()